 If you’re just making a practice garment and feel more comfortable practicing with less expensive fabric, try your cutting and sewing techniques on a natural fiber sweater from the thrift shop rather than using 100% synthetic fabric.
 If you must use fabric with a high percentage of acrylic, polyester, or other synthetic, omit the steam and high heat, which could ruin this type of knit.

 Each sweater knit will have its own “personality”.
 Cut a small rectangle and fold over an edge.
 Get to know the fabric’s properties by stretching the fabric at the fold.
 Now fold and stretch in the direction perpendicular to your first fold.
 Make note of which direction stretches the most.
 Now stretch the cut edge a little.
 Now stretch the cut edge a bit more.
 Does it run easily?
 Probably not.
-Usually only the most lacy or slippery fabrics will run easily.
+Usually, only the laciest or slippery fabrics will run easily.
 Sweater knits just may be sturdier than you imagined!

 Choosing your sewing pattern